VirtoCommerce/vc-platform/docs/index.md

 ![Architecture Reference](media/vc-architecture-application.png)

 Each of the application is complete by itself and not dependent on the functioning of the application.
-The constituent apps have their own consumers and interaction points.
+The constituent apps have their consumers and interaction points.

-The different applications can be deployed launched in different isolated environments.
+The different applications can be deployed and launched in different isolated environments.

 The Commerce Application are built from Virto Commerce Modules which are running in same process.
-So, it's allow to

 The applications can be extended.
 You can extend API model, Persistent model and business logic in Commerce Applications.